Exciting times in Early Childhood

-Since becoming an Authorised International Baccalaureate Primary Years School (IB PYP) in 2005 we have always received excellent feedback from our accreditations.
+Since becoming an authorised International Baccalaureate Primary Years School (IB PYP) in 2005, Sotogrande International School (SIS) has always received excellent feedback during inspections.
 We are proud of the way we have explored many different curricula and approaches to Early Childhood learning.
-As an IB School, our framework has enabled us to incorporate the best practices from Montessori, Reggio Emilia, Forest Schools and National Curricula into our own curriculum.
+As an IB school, our framework has enabled us to incorporate the best practices from Montessori, Reggio Emilia, Forest Schools and National Curricula into our own curriculum.

 What is Reggio Emilia?